BirdiD/hexanonyme/README.md

 ## Installation

-You can install My Package using `pip`:
+You can install Hexanonyme using `pip`:

 ```
-pip install my-package
+pip install hexanonyme
 ```

 # Usage